 Punane tn 6-219

-Precious metals vaulting run by Brinks, Loomis and Malca-Amit.
-Ixinium uses only LBMA membership vaulting partners.(19) LBMA’s membership represents traders, refiners, producers, miners, fabricators, as well as those providing storage and secure carrier services around the world.
+Ixinium Foundation precious metals physical vaulting is run by Brinks, Loomis and Malca-Amit through GBI.
+GBI is using only LBMA membership vaulting partners (19).
+LBMA’s membership represents traders, refiners, producers, miners, fabricators, as well as those providing storage and secure carrier services around the world.
 LBMA is the preeminent standard-setting body for the global wholesale market for precious metals.
 LBMA have some 150 members based in over 30 countries and they encompass every part of the journey in precious metals production.

 NYSE: BCO Brink’s was founded in 1859 and headquarters are located in Richmond, Virginia.
 Brink’s is the world’s largest cash management company including cash-in-transit, ATM replenishment and maintenance, international transportation of valuables, cash management and payment services.
 Brinks customers include financial institutions, retailers, government agencies (including central banks and mints), jewellers and other commercial operations around the world.